MBC TV: Mad cow disease

-On 27 April 2008, PD Note televised an episode called "Is American Beef Really Safe from Mad Cow Disease?" which covered mad cow disease and alleged dangers associated with American beef.
-The South Korean Ministry of Agriculture and Fisheries filed a legal suit against the producers as it announced that the program was distorted and exaggerated.
+On 27 April 2008, PD Note televised the episode "Is American Beef Really Safe from Mad Cow Disease?" which alleged dangers associated with American beef.
+The South Korean Ministry of Agriculture and Fisheries filed a legal suit against the producers, claiming that the program was biased and exaggerated.
 The producers were exonerated by the Seoul Central District Court and the Supreme Court in 2010.

 Four Major Rivers

 The Korean Ministry of Land, Transport and Maritime Affairs applied for an injunction to stop the airing of a PD Note episode, "The Six-Meter-Deep Secret of the Four Major Rivers," which was scheduled to be broadcast on August 17, 2010.
-The episode deals with a controversy about The Four Major Rivers Project launched by the Korean government in 2009, which is aimed at developing water resources by securing a sufficient water supply, preventing floods, upgrading water quality and reviving ecosystems, as well as boosting regional economies.
-Based on PD Notes report on the episode which had already been released, the Ministry insisted that the episode contained false information.
+The episode dealt with a controversy about The Four Major Rivers Project launched by the Korean government in 2009, which aimed to develop water resources by securing a sufficient water supply, preventing floods, upgrading water quality and reviving ecosystems, as well as boosting regional economies.
+The Ministry claimed that the episode contained false information.
 They requested that the Seoul Southern District Court stop further spread of the false information among the public.
-Their request was dismissed and the episode aired 24 August 2010.
-According to the producers of PD Note, the MBC management also requested that they postpone the episode.
+Their request was dismissed and the episode aired on 24 August 2010.
+According to the producers of PD Note, MBC management also requested that they postpone the episode.

 2020 — Deepfake pornography

 On 20 April 2020, MBC News broadcast news about deepfake pornography.
 MBC used deepfake technology, an AI technology which changes an identity of someone on an image or a video to someone else's likeness.
-The news sparked outrage among Korean netizens due to its contents which consist of inappropriate materials.
-Korean boy band BTS, Korean singer IU and other celebrities were used as examples on the news.
+The news sparked outrage among Koreans due to its inappropriate contents.
+The boy band BTS, the singer IU and other celebrities were used as examples.
 Viewers and fans of the celebrities used the hashtag #MBC_합성_사과해, to tell MBC to apologise or respond to the incident; it did neither.